mmbmf1/mmbmf1/posts/building-geojson-apis.md

 ## The Problem

-Processing coordinates in JavaScript is slow for large datasets.
+Processing coordinates in JavaScript can be slow for large datasets.

 ```javascript
 const features = data.map(point => ({